twse/random-stuff/README.md

 3. **All** diacritics required for ISO 9 ("Transliteration of Cyrillic characters into Latin characters - Slavic and non-Slavic languages": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)

 ## Other vector fonts (ordinary Unicode)
-Created with FontCreator 5.6 (2007) - Last fully functional version for unregistered users (6.0 and newer disables most features if the program is not registered).
+Created with FontCreator 5.6 (2007) - Last fully functional version for unregistered users (6.0 and newer goes to reduced functionality mode where e.g. fonts cannot be installed if not registered).
 FontCreator 7.0 or higher can create OpenType fonts.
-Some fonts should be renamed to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, etc.).
 This font comes in one style only - Regular.
+This font should be renamed to avoid clashes with names on which Apple Computer and The Font Bureau holds a trademark.

 ## Pixel fonts (ordinary Unicode)
 * **Cyrano Text**: TrueType Unicode font based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by MrMoto with revised glyphs and support for more glyphs.
 Created using FontCreator 5.6.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.